quentin-moquay/SoftwareEngineerChallenge/design/DESIGN.md

 ## System volumetry

-- Billions of requests from clients by day
+- Billions of requests from clients by day.
-- Millions of merchants will ask analytics results
+- Millions of merchants will ask analytics results.

 ## Solution requirements
-- We need to provide results before 1 hour for each merchant
+- We need to provide results before 1 hour for each merchant.
-- We are looking for the minimal downtime
+- We are looking for the minimal downtime.
-- We need to be able to track a request and reproduce it easily
+- We need to be able to track a request and reproduce it easily.

 ## Client API